-We keep the Housing Standards and Adaptations Privacy Notice under review.
-It was last reviewed and updated in November 2018.
+We keep the Healthy and Sustainable Homes Service Privacy Notice under review.
+It was last reviewed and updated in December 2021.

 If you have any questions about this Privacy Notice contact the council’s Data Protection Officer.